Stratasys (SSYS)

 Stratasys’s full-year EPS flipped from negative to positive over the last five years.
 This is encouraging and shows it’s at a critical moment in its life.

-Stratasys’s EPS grew at a solid 11.1% compounded annual growth rate over the last two years, higher than its 5.6% annualized revenue declines.
+Stratasys’s EPS grew at a spectacular 15.5% compounded annual growth rate over the last two years, higher than its 6.3% annualized revenue declines.
 This tells us management adapted its cost structure in response to a challenging demand environment.

-In Q3, Stratasys reported adjusted EPS of $0.02, up from $0.01 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Stratasys’s full-year EPS of $0.21 to grow 5.2%.
+In Q4, Stratasys reported adjusted EPS of $0.07, down from $0.12 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Stratasys’s full-year EPS of $0.16 to grow 50%.

 9. Cash Is King